 Frederick County acts as a fiscal agent and provides accounting for the general operating accounts of the Authority.
 The Authority's operating cash is included in the pooled cash and investments of Frederick County.
 The Authority is reported in the Frederick County Financial Report as an agency fund.
 In addition, the Authority maintains separate bank accounts for Canteen and Inmate funds.
-During the year, the Authority issued long-term debt and received funds for a jail expansion project.
-These funds are in the custody of the City of Winchester which is the fiscal agent for the jail expansion project.
+In previous years, the Authority issued long-term debt and received funds for a jail expansion project.
+The remaining funds are in the custody of the City of Winchester which is the fiscal agent for the jail expansion project.